By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 If your timing is right, you can witness two of the biggest festivals within the campus.
 Both the UP Lantern Parade and the UP Fair have long been embedded in the university culture but also attract swarms of visitors.

 The UP Lantern Parade happens in December, a week or two before Christmas.
-The university’s various colleges design and build a giant lantern and parade them along the Academic Oval.
+The university’s various colleges and organizations design and build a giant lantern and parade them along the Academic Oval.
 During the presentation, which happens behind Quezon Hall, students also perform a quick number to showcase their lanterns.

 On the other hand, the UP Fair is an annual 5-day musical fest featuring local bands and performers.
 It is staged at the Sunken Garden in February, but according to a Rappler report, in the 1970s, it took place in September as a sign of protest against Martial Law.
 Aside from the music, there are also food stalls and a few rides and attractions that you can enjoy!